GridTools/concepts/GTScript-Parallel-model.md

+## GTScript language design guideline

+The following principles are a guideline for designing the GTScript DSL.
+We try to follow these principles if we can.
+In some cases wise cannot fulfill all principles and a trade-off has to be made and justified.

+Trivia: GTScript is an embedded DSL in Python, therefore language syntax is restricted to valid Python syntax.

+- Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. Numpy).
+- Semantic differences should be reflected in syntactic differences.
+- Regular use-cases should be simple, special cases can be complex.

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.

 A `gtscript.stencil` is composed of one or more `computation`.
 Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
 Each interval contains one or more statements.

 The effect of the program is as if statements are executed as follows:

-- *computations* are executed sequentially in the order they appear in the code,
+- _computations_ are executed sequentially in the order they appear in the code,
-- vertical *intervals* are executed sequentially in the order defined by the *iteration policy* of the *computation*
+- vertical _intervals_ are executed sequentially in the order defined by the _iteration policy_ of the _computation_
-- every vertical *interval* is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
+- every vertical _interval_ is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
-- every *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on the order.
+- every _statement_ inside the _interval_ is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on the order.

 #### Example

 On an applied example (by definition `start <= end`):

 ```python